smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 In-Memory OLTP uses memory-optimized row and index structures for transaction processing.
 Durable memory-optimized tables also persist changes through the transaction log and checkpoint files so that their data survives restart and recovery.

-Memory-optimized tables have no dependencies in the `sys.sql_expression_dependencies` table that indicate it is memory-optimized.
+Memory-optimized tables have no dependencies in the `sys.sql_expression_dependencies` view that indicate it is memory-optimized.

 ```sql
 USE foo;